ZachBray/simple-binary-encoding-wiki/Intermediate-Representation.md

 SBE uses an Intermediate Representation (IR) between data layout mechanisms and code generators and on-the-fly decoders.
-[SBE Tool](Sbe-Tool-Guide) can generate serialized IR via the `sbe.generate.ir` option (false by default).
+[SBE Tool](Sbe-Tool-Guide) can generate serialised IR via the `sbe.generate.ir` option (false by default).
 This generates a file, conventionally using the `.sbeir` extension, that can serve as input to SBE Tool instead of XML for code generation.
-In addition, the On-The-Fly (OTF) decoder, requires serialized IR for decoding.
+In addition, the On-The-Fly (OTF) decoder, requires serialised IR for decoding.
 In this section, we will explore how to generate IR and use it, as well as how IR works.

-NOTE: it is our hope that serialized IR can form the foundation for a tool chain approach.
+NOTE: it is our hope that serialised IR can form the foundation for a tool chain approach.

-### Generating Serialized IR
+### Generating Serialised IR

-Generating serialized IR is straight forward with the SBE Tool.
+Generating serialised IR is straight forward with the SBE Tool.
 Simply set `sbe.generate.ir` to true.
-The SBE tool will  to write the serialized IR file using the same name as the input file with the `.sbeir` suffix.
+The SBE tool will  to write the serialised IR file using the same name as the input file with the `.sbeir` suffix.
 Here is an example.

-    $ java -Dsbe.generate.ir=true -jar sbe-all-1.9.0.jar <message-declarations-file.xml>
+    $ java -Dsbe.generate.ir=true -jar sbe-all-1.10.0.jar <message-declarations-file.xml>

 ### Using Serialized IR as Input to SBE Tool

 Serialized IR can act as input to the SBE Tool for code generation.
 This is done by using the file extension `.sbeir` instead of `.xml`.
 Here is an example.

-    $ java -jar sbe-all-1.8.9.jar <message-declarations-file.sbeir>
+    $ java -jar sbe-all-1.10.0.jar <message-declarations-file.sbeir>

 Therefore it is possible to use serialized IR as a means to pass around "compiled" representations.

-### Structure of Serialized IR
+### Structure of Serialised IR

-IR is serialized via SBE itself.
+IR is serialised via SBE itself.
 The schema for SBE IR is [here](https://github.com/real-logic/simple-binary-encoding/blob/master/sbe-tool/src/main/resources/sbe-ir.xml).

-The format of a serialized IR file is a simple sequence, or list, of "Tokens".
-Each Token is one of the `SerializedToken` messages in the schema above.
+The format of a serialised IR file is a simple sequence, or list, of "Tokens".
+Each Token is one of the `TokenCodec` messages in the schema above.
 The first sequence of Tokens in the file is the message header for the messages.
 This is a composite, usually with the name `messageHeader` that holds the following three encodings: `blockLength`, `templateId`, and `version`.
 After the header is one or more messages represented by sequences of Tokens.
-At a high level, a serialized IR file looks like this:
+At a high level, a serialised IR file looks like this:

 <table>
 <tr>